The success or failure of a call center—or any business with a customer service or sales team—largely hinges on the performance of their agents.

 4. Percentage of Calls Blocked

-This metric indicates the percentage of inbound calls that were met with a busy signal.
+This call center KPI indicates the percentage of inbound calls that were met with a busy signal.

 Formula: % of Calls blocked = Calls that don’t reach agents / Total incoming calls * 100